ebi-uniprot/uniprot-manual/help/mod_res.md

 # 8. Sulfation

 Extracellular tyrosines of secreted and multi-pass membrane proteins can
 be modified by the addition of a sulfate group.
 Cytoplasmic serine and threonine residues can also undergo sulfation, although very rarely.
 Although the function of this modification has not yet been fully elucidated, it may serve to enhance protein stability and modulate protein-protein interactions.
-When carbohydrates attached to proteins are sulfated, we indicate this fact in the ' [Post-translational modification](https://www.uniprot.org/help/post-translational_modification) ' subsection.
+When carbohydrates attached to proteins are sulfated, we indicate this fact in the '[Post-translational modification](https://www.uniprot.org/help/post-translational_modification)' subsection.
 Sulfation has been observed in eukaryotes only.

 Related keyword: [Sulfation](https://www.uniprot.org/keywords/765)